flashmasta/magicbandreader/README.md

 Use webhook URLS to turn on lights or unlock locks.

 # Fork Updates
 This forks works with NON-USB RFID readers--the cheap US$3 ones found on aucton sites.
 It requires modified installation activities and hardware connections.
 Those changes are made in the rest of this README.
 This was done on a RPi 3B running the FULL Raspbian load on a 64GB memory card.
-I am sure that much space is not necessary. r
+I am sure that much space is not necessary.
+This version also DOES NOT require the HDMI port for sound.
+Yup!!
+Use the on-board 3.5mm headphone jack and don't buy the HDMI-to-Audio cable.

 # NOTE
 Sound files are no longer included.
 Either supply your own mp3 sound files or contact us through youtube for more information.